ibm-cloud-docs/sell/service-platform.md

 When a user wants to create a service instance, they can use `ibmcloud cli [ ibmcloud resource service-instance-create NAME SERVICE_NAME SERVICE_PLAN_NAME LOCATION ]`.

 The {{site.data.keyword.Bluemix_notm}} platform validates that the user has permission to create the service instance by using {{site.data.keyword.Bluemix_notm}} IAM.
-After this validation occurs, your service broker's provision endpoint (PUT /v2/resource_instances/:resource_instance_id) is started.
-When provisioning occurs, the following rules must be met:
+After this validation occurs, your service broker's endpoint (PUT /v2/resource_instances/:resource_instance_id) is started.
+For the instance to be created, the following rules must be met:
 * The {{site.data.keyword.Bluemix_notm}} context is included in the context variable
 * The `X-Broker-API-Originating-Identity` has the IBM IAM ID of the user that started the request
 * The parameters section includes the requested location (and more parameters that are required by your service).

-Example provision request:
+Example request for creating an instance:

 ```text
     PUT /v2/service_instances/crn%3Av1%3Abluemix%3Apublic%3Acompose-redis%3Aus-south%3Aa%2F46aa677e-e83f-4d17-a2b6-5b752564477c%3A416d769b-682d-4833-8bd7-5ef8778e5b52?accepts_incomplete=true HTTP/1.1